miafranc/sustrainable2023/README.md

 by Zalán Bodó, Lehel Csató, Anikó Kopacz

+Although it is possible to use Windows as well, we strongly encourage the participants to use Linux during the lab session.

 ### Manual installation of Python (>= 3.8.16) and the following packages (with pip):
 - numpy
 - pandas